 In New York State, many activities proposed by a local government, including the drafting of a Comprehensive Plan (or Master Plan), require an environmental impact assessment as prescribed by Part 617 of New York's Official Compilation of Codes, Rules and Regulations (6 NYCRR), also known as the SEQR regulations.
-The Village Board conducted this assessment by filling out the Environmental Assessment Forms provided by the New York State Department of Environmental Conservation (DEC).
-Upon completion of the forms, the Board concluded that the adoption of this Master Plan will not have a significant adverse impact on the environment, and has therefore issued a Negative Declaration.
+The Village Board, assisted by the Master Plan Advisory Committee, conducted this assessment by filling out the Environmental Assessment Forms provided by the New York State Department of Environmental Conservation (DEC).
+Upon completion of the forms, the Board concluded that the adoption of this Master Plan will not have a significant adverse impact on the environment, and has therefore issued a Negative Declaration (see Appendix 3).
+The notice of Negative Declaration was published in the Environmental Notice Bulletin (ENB) on August 24, 2016.